davelpz/Resume/resume.md

 - Developed patented web frameworks currently in use at Verizon.
 - Recognized by my peers as a subject matter expert in web technologies such as HTML5, CSS3, Javascript, jQuery, Java, SQL, and Unix.
 - System Designer: Duties included planning, designing architecture, developing, and implementing numerous systems.
-Focusing on user centered content that meet business and technical requirements.Team Lead for internationally distributed teams.
+Focusing on user centered content that meet business and technical requirements.
+Team Lead for internationally distributed teams.
   **Systems (some examples)**
   - *RFDS* - Radio Frequency Design
 [Java/Spring Boot, HTML5, CSS3, JavaScript, jQuery]